McShelby/hugo-theme-relearn/exampleSite/content/basics/generator/_index.en.md

 To better understand this select the `neon` variant and modify the different heading colors.
 There, colors for the heading `h2`, `h3` and `h4` are explicitly set. `h5` is not set and inherits its value from `h4`. `h6` is also not set and inherits its value from `h5`.

-Once you've changed a color, the variant switch will show a "My custom variant" entry and your changes are stored in the browser.
+Once you've changed a color, the variant selector will show a "My custom variant" entry and your changes are stored in the browser.
 You can **browse to other pages** and even close the browser **without losing your changes**.

 Once you are satisfied, you can download the new variants file and copy it into your site's `static/css` directory.
 Afterwards you have to adjust the `themeVariant` parameter in your `config.toml` to your chosen file name.